Business Man Looking at Chart

 Percent charges variable fees depending on the investment product.

 • Blended Notes and other managed products: Percent charges a 1% management fee plus a percentage of the yield (typically 10%).
-For example, if a blended note paid 15% interest and the fee was 10% of the yield, your effective return would be 12.5%.
+So, if a blended note paid 15% interest and the fee was 10% of the yield, your effective return would be 12.5%.

 These fees are slightly below industry standards, and Percent is also more transparent than other platforms regarding how they charge fees.